uber/tchannel/docs/json.md

 For each `call req`, the service name should be set to the TChannel service being called.

-For each `call res`, the response code must be set to `0` if the reponse was successful and the response code must be set to `1` if the response was a failure.
+For each `call res`, the response code must be set to `0` if the response was successful and the response code must be set to `1` if the response was a failure.